Urotensin II–related peptide

-Urotensin II-related peptide (URP) is a cyclic neuropeptide that is found in all vertebrates that have been genome sequenced so far.
+Urotensin II-related peptide (URP) is a hormone that in humans is encoded by the gene UTS2B.
+URP is a cyclic neuropeptide that is found in all vertebrates that have been genome sequenced so far.
 It has a long lasting hypotensive effect and may also regulate reproduction.
 It is part of the Urotensin II system and is one of the two endogenous ligands for rats, mice, and possibly humans.

 Discovery

 URP was discovered in rats when researchers were trying to locate urotensin II (UII), a neuropeptide that is a potent vasoconstrictor and increases REM cycles in the brain.
 The researchers designed antibodies using Goby UII as an antigen that would target the specific peptide sequence CFWKYC.
 When the peptide was observed using a mass spectrometer the scientists discovered this peptide was smaller than UII but had similar characteristics as well which is why it was called Urotensin II-related peptide.

 Structure

 The URP gene is located on the 3q28 chromosome of humans.
 The mature URP peptide is only 8 peptides long making it smaller than UII.
 URP is also the same across all vertebrates because it has the same cleaving site unlike UII whose cleaving sites vary among species making its sequence different for all species.
 URP has the same cysteine bridged hexapeptide ring with the sequence CFWKYC as UII.
 This is known as the core and is the major site of action on the peptide.
 Destruction of the core leads to immediate loss of biological activity.
 On the other hand, the amino terminus of URP doesn’t seem to contain any relevant information because it can be modified without any loss in pharmacological activity.
 Unlike UII, URP doesn’t have an acidic amino acid (either glutamic acid or aspartic acid) preceding its core.
 It is still a potent agonist for the UII- receptor which suggests that this acidic amino acid is not required for activation of the receptor.

 The peptide sequence for URP is: